Nimaoth/Nev/docs/virtual_file_system.md

 ![alt](https://raw.githubusercontent.com/Nimaoth/AbsytreeScreenshots/main/vfs.png)

-You can see the also VFS hierarchy by running the command `dump-vfs-hierarchy`, which will output something like this:
+You can also see the VFS hierarchy by running the command `dump-vfs-hierarchy`, which will output something like this to the log file:
 ```
 VFS()
   '' -> VFSLink(, VFSLocal(local://)/)